Jump to Section:

-Substance abuse is an incredibly complicated spectrum of cause and effect, thought and behavior, and actions and repercussions.
-Entire fields of study have attempted to answer the question: Are some people more predisposed toward developing an addiction than others?
-While it is tempting to answer “yes” or “no,” the truth of the matter is rarely that simple.
+Substance use problems often involve a complicated spectrum of cause and effect, thought and behavior, and actions and repercussions.
+You may wonder if some people more predisposed to develop an addiction than others.
+Unfortunately, the answers are rarely simple.
 Looking at the relationship between genetics and substance abuse helps us to further understand the nature of drug or alcohol addiction.

-Indeed, neuroadaptation itself may come down to genetic factors.
-Genes responsible for the development of personality characteristics, mental health, and physiological reactions to the presence of drugs and alcohol in a system (such as hangovers and impulsive behavior) can similarly influence (but not cause) neuroadaptation in the same way that other genes can influence (but not cause) instant dependence.
+Even neuroadaptation may alter a person’s gene expression over time.
+Genes responsible for the development of personality characteristics, mental health, and physical reactions to drugs and alcohol in a system (such as hangovers and impulsive behavior) can similarly influence (but not cause) neuroadaptation in the same way that other genes can influence (but not cause) “instant” dependence.6

 Inheriting an Addiction vs. Inheriting Susceptibility

-The National Institute on Alcohol Abuse and Alcoholism states that genetics only account for about 50 percent of the chance of alcoholism (the National Institute on Drug Abuse says the figure ranges from 40 to 60 percent).
-Therein lies one of the key components of the intersection between genetics and substance abuse: A person does not inherit an addiction, they inherit a susceptibility to an addiction.
-It is entirely possible that someone with alcoholic or drug-dependent parents may never have that problem of his own, if he avoids the other factors of an addiction.
-Someone who does not have a genetic predisposition towards substance abuse can nonetheless develop a drug or alcohol habit, and the genetic changes caused by that habit may be passed down to children or descendants – who themselves will have a 50 percent chance of becoming drug addicts.
+The National Institute on Alcohol Abuse and Alcoholism states that genetics only account for about 50 percent of the chance of alcoholism.7 Further, people do not inherit addictions, they inherit a susceptibility to addictions.
+It is entirely possible that someone with alcoholic or drug-dependent parents may never have that problem of his own, especially if he avoids substance use or compulsive behaviors entirely.
+Likewise, a person who does not have a genetic predisposition towards substance abuse can still develop a drug or alcohol habit, and those changes may alter genetic expression over time.6

 Genes, Substance Abuse and Mental Health

-Furthermore, even as some genes directly impact the risks of becoming an alcoholic or drug use (either by raising or lowering them), other genes impact other factors that may eventually be associated with substance abuse, such as the following mental health conditions:
+Some genes are directly tied to substance use and addiction, while other genes influence other factors that may eventually be associated with substance abuse, such as the following mental health conditions:

-Summing up this point, the National Institute on Drug Abuse says that pre-existing vulnerabilities in genetics can put an individual at risk for both an addiction and co-occurring mental health disorders or make them susceptible for developing a second disorder after an initial disorder develops.
+National Institute on Drug Abuse states that pre-existing vulnerabilities in genetics can put an individual at risk for both an addiction and co-occurring mental health disorder or make them susceptible for developing a second disorder after an initial disorder develops.12

-The monograph reminds readers that no gene (or one set of genes) will directly lead to a person abusing drugs or alcohol.
+No gene (or one set of genes) will directly lead to a person abuse drugs or alcohol.
 Instead, genes determine the likelihood of such a problem developing, especially when other risk factors are taken into consideration.

+People once believed that there were one or two main causes behind addiction.
+Blame was usually placed on the addicted person, and they were often accused of being of weak moral character.
 Today, we know that there are many possible reasons why someone might develop a drinking problem.
-While genetic factors can account for roughly half the risk, the other half is spread out over a number of other concerns.
-As listed by the Betty Ford Center, they are:
+While genetic factors can account for roughly half the risk, the other half is spread out over a number of other concerns, including

 - Gender: Men are more likely to become alcoholics than women, but women have more unique risk factors.